AidenRoto/Bluetooth-keyboard-adapter/README.md

 | F5           | Play/Pause               |
 | F6           | Stop                     |

 and In the feature, there will be a more convenient configure interface.
-Any one wants to implement another key map, or to support some consumer report that bluefruit do not have should modify the
+Any one wants to implement another key map, or to support some consumer report that bluefruit do not have should modify the btKeybaord.ino file.

 ## Power Control
 In this version, I added an arduino power control library, and turn off the following modules: